OpenStackweb/osf-website/src/pages/legal/code-of-conduct/index.md

   display: true
 ---

 The OpenInfra Foundation community is made up of a mixture of professionals and volunteers from all over the world, working on every aspect of the OpenInfra Foundation's mission.
-We strongly believe diversity is our strength and want to promote a collaborative, inclusive and safe environment.
+We strongly believe diversity is our strength and want to promote a collaborative, inclusive, and safe environment.

-To that end, we have a few ground rules for engaging in the community. .
+To that end, we have a few ground rules for engaging in the community.
 The following summary provides several guiding principles for interacting with one another.
 For a detailed list of prohibited conduct, please see the bullet-point list on page 3.

 - Be kind to one another.
 - Listen, collaborate, and treat everyone the same.